ilian98/go-terminal/README.md

 # go-terminal
-Terminal with basic commands such as pwd, cat, cd and other, implemented on Go.
+Terminal with basic commands such as pwd, cat, cd and other, implemented entirely with Go.

-This terminal has basic functionality like:
+This terminal has basic functionalities like:
 - starting one command from the list: <code> pwd, cd, ls, cat, cp, mv, mkdir, rm, find and ping </code>
 - exiting with one command from the list: <code> exit, logout and bye </code>
 - running command in background mode (by writing '&')